devstopfix/nfl_results/README.md

 ## Disclaimer

-I am merging multiple datasets and working through the combined data set to ensure it is accurate.
-I have already found and corrected some errors, but I am sure that others remain.
+I am merging multiple datasets and have already found and corrected some errors, but I am sure that others remain.
 Once I have cross referenced the data with other sources I shall remove this warning.

-These teams are missing some home games:

-		2005|Saints|7
-		2008|Saints|7

-		select season, home_team, count(*)
-		from Game
-		where season>1987
-		group by season, home_team
-		having count(*) <= 7;

-These teams are missing some away games:

-		2005|Giants|7

-		select season, visiting_team, count(*)
-		from Game
-		where season>1987
-		group by season, visiting_team
-		having count(*) <= 7;